MRobertEvers/vscode-compiler-explorer/readme.md

 ## Compiler Selection

 The Compiler Explorer assigns a unique code to each compiler it offers.
+This is the compiler code that you need to put in the config settings.
 You can find a list of the compilers offered by Compiler Explorer, with a list of human readable names at (simple `GET` request) `<compiler-explorer.url>/api/compilers`.
 E.g. `https://godbolt.org/api/compilers` provides a list that starts like,

 ```
 Compiler Name             | Name